What is gaslighting?

 Why is it called gaslighting?

-The term gaslighting was first used in the 1930s.
+The term gaslighting originates from the play GasLight, 1938 which was made into a movie in 1944.
 It referred to the psychological abuse of someone in a relationship by denying that abuse had taken place or trying to make the victim doubt their memory.
 The term was popularised in the 1970s by the novel and film “The Accused”.
 The film tells the story of a woman whose husband gaslights.

 How does gaslighting affect you?

-Gaslighting is a form of emotional abuse where the abuser tries to control you by making you question your memory, perception of events and even your sanity.
+Gaslighting is a form of emotional abuse where the abuser tries to control you by making you question your memory, perception of reality and even your sanity.